Sedecias/LexRex/.github/issue_template.md

 **Project Name:**
 (Which Project is this for?)
-(e.g. "LexRex MC","The World is Re-Released","Unions Unbridled")
+(e.g. "The World is Re-Released","Unions Unbridled")

 **Brief Description:**
 (Short description here.)